SatherWS/Micro-Cloud/README.md

 5. Open browser to 127.0.0.1/<repo-name>

 ## Change Log
+  * 8/24/2020 Changed date_created field to current_date instead of datetime, allows for easier editing
+  * 8/24/2020 Implemented basic side nav show/hide toggle
+  * 8/24/2020 Decided only admins can permit or deny new members in their projects
   * 8/23/2020 Working on admin settings panel, will build subtask modal next
   * 8/21/2020 Made sidebar component
   * 8/21/2020 Implemented add project modal, currently only creates projects